How to build a company wiki that doesn't suck

 Your company wiki is like a Bible for your team - it’s where you store knowledge and get answers you need to get work done.

 Many businesses use a company wiki because they want a centralised hub of knowledge.
-It's populated with pages that team members can add to, edit and update as time goes on.
+They create a platform populated with pages that team members can add to, edit, and update as time goes on.
 Accessible to everyone, and owned by everyone, it puts information where everyone can find it.
-It's often called "a single source of truth."
+It’s often called “a single source of truth.”
+But most of the time, company wikis are a confusing mess.

-What is a company wiki?
+What is a Company Wiki?

 The benefits of a company wiki are:

-Easy Access to Information for Everyone:
+Easy Access to Information for Everyone

 • Breaks down barriers to information.